 Recent research by WBR Insights and Traliant presents insights about DEI integration within 300 companies from across the U.S. About one-third of the respondents were from companies with 100-999 employees (32%), 1,000-4,999 employees (35%), or more than 5,000 employees (33%).

-According to the latest diversity in the workplace statistics, out of every 100 men promoted to manager, only 87 women are promoted.
+According to the latest diversity in the workplace statistics, out of every 100 men promoted to manager, only 81 women are promoted.
+This number marks a decline from 87 in 2023, showing a negative trend.

 Among females, there are disparities among different ethnicities:

-Recent diversity in the workplace statistics have shown that from 2015 to 2023, there has been a positive trend in gender inclusivity.
-Specifically, women’s representation has risen from 17% to 28%.
-However, when it comes to the highest levels of leadership, only 1 in 4 C-suite leaders is a woman and just 1 in 20 is a woman of color.
-The latter group, in particular, experiences a significant drop-off in representation, from 18 at entry-level and 6 at the C-suite.
+Recent diversity in the workplace statistics have shown that from 2015 to 2024, there has been a positive trend in gender inclusivity.
+Specifically, women’s representation in senior manager/director positions has risen from 32% to 37%.
+However, when it comes to the highest levels of leadership, only 3 in 10 C-suite leaders are women, and just 1 in 20 is a woman of color.
+The latter group, in particular, experiences a significant drop-off in representation, from 19 at the entry-level and 6 at the senior vice president level.

 In the technology sector, women’s presence in leadership roles varies widely but has seen a surge in some companies.
 According to diversity in the workplace statistics, in 2022, the percentage of women in leadership positions ranged from 12% to 36.7%.
 Facebook led with 36.7% of its leadership roles filled by women, closely followed by Apple at 32.3%.